 We can organise boat trips on our own rib, the Ardfin Redbay to the Corryvreckan whirlpool and West Coast of Jura.

 With nearly 6000 deer and just 230 people, Jura is a unique habitat where red and fallow deer proliferate, and hunting deer for food has been common since man and deer arrived.
 It is believed that the Lords of the Isles used Jura as their hunting grounds and today guests of Ardfin can join a stalking party under the expert supervision of Willie MacDonald, our Estate Manager. whose knowledge of the hills and mountains he has explored all his life is unmatched.
 Jura's deer stalking season is 1st July-20th October for stags. and 21st October - 15th February for hinds.

 For the ultimate Scottish golfing experience, combine Ardfin with playing Machrihanish and Macrihanish Dunes on the Kintyre Peninsula - a 2 hour ferry trip from Islay - and the Machrie on Islay, which lies in the wildest dunes in Scotland.
-Our concierge will arrange bespoke itineraries to suit your preferences.

 On the hillside above Ardfin lies the Rifle Range.
 It comprises an enclosed shooting area pointing towards the natural hillside to create a stalking environment with a 100m and 150m range.
 The range is used for zeroing weapons and guest practice and, being undercover, ensures it can be used in any weather conditions, providing a true reflection of the terrain.

 The clay pigeon ground is set up as a simulated game experience, combining hillside and woodland, with shooting positions and variable traps which can be set to replicate a variety of targets.
 Qualified tuition offers a safe and secure environment to create unforgettable experiences.